 Full SystemWeaver Configuration

-Below is an example of a full SystemWeaver configuration including multiple swServers, a slave server and a notification Server.
+Below is an example of a full SystemWeaver configuration including a main server, a mirror server and a notification Server.